-Supposed you identified one of these profitable niches you’re passionate about but you have virtually no knowledge about it, don’t let go so easily.
+Suppose you identified one of these profitable niches you’re passionate about but you have virtually no knowledge about it, don’t let go so easily.

-Still go for it and learn as you go.
+Still, go for it and learn as you go.

 The next thing is to model what works.